existentialcoder/nopalm/README.md

 * With nopalm you can create/scaffold any kind of new project using various pre-defined choices, manage existing node project and its package dependencies efficiently.
 * *Why the name?* **No**de **P**roject **M**anager sounded very close to **Nopalm** (also sounding similar to `Napalm`).
 Hence the name (and the branding)!
 * This project is heavily inspired from [Vue-UI](https://cli.vuejs.org/dev-guide/ui-api.html) and [NPM-GUI](https://www.npmjs.com/package/npm-gui) and "tries" to improve on these projects.
-* **Desired Future** : Premium features including gen-AI intelligence helping with the development, on cloud.
+* *Desired Future?* Premium cloud and gen-AI features.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)